wvanderp/GoldDiggersLog/clans/Zhentarim.md

 aliases: [snake people]
 ---

-crime orginasation with snakes as there simbols
+crime organization with snakes as their symbols